elidoran/thrash-fn/README.md

 9. **maxCount** - Defaults to 1 billion.
 The maximum loop iterations during a performance run.
 Same handling as above in **maxTime**.
 I used 1 billion because some stuff I performance test runs at approximately 50 million per second.
 That means it takes 20 seconds to hit 1 billion.
 So, I think 1 billion iterations, and 20 seconds, is likely long enough in a lot of cases.
 Play with different values to see how it affects your results.
 10. **result** - a listener function called every time a performance run for an input is completed.
 The arguments are `(result, options)`.
 The `result` object contains all the stats and the `options` object is the options object provided to thrash.

-The "input files" provide an object with options.
+The "input files" export an object with options.
 All options are optional.
 An empty object will use an empty args array and no context.

 Input file options: